jx0906/yougotthisBaby/README.md

   2 useStates
   2 react router routes
   1 lifting state, which is used to implement CRUD on the client side
-- Be styled such that the app looks and feels similar to apps we use on a daily basis - in other words, it should have a consistent and polished user interface.
+- Be styled such that the app looks and feels similar to apps we use on a daily basis - in other words, it should have a consistent and polished baby interface.
 - Be deployed online (Vercel).
 - Have full-CRUD single model operations somewhere within the app's features.
 For example, you can have functionality that Creates & Updates & Delete by implementing the ability to CRUD favourites.